ResursBank/ecom2/README.md

 }
 ```

-You are intended to submit the URL to this controller as *fetchStartingCostUrl*
+You should submit the URL to this controller as *fetchStartingCostUrl* when
-when configuring the *PartPayment* widget so that AJAX requests to fetch updated
+configuring the *PartPayment* widget so that AJAX requests to fetch updated data
-data for the widget can be made.
+for the widget can be made.

 ## [Widget] ReadMore